STealthy-and-haSTy/SublimeScraps/build_enhancements/README.md

    could be used to insert some project specific information easily into a build, for example.

+ * [timeout_exec.py](timeout_exec.py) is a custom build target that is capable of cancelling a build automatically if it doesn't finish within a configured time delay.
+There are multiple versions here depending on which version of Sublime Text you're running.

+ * [makefile_build.py](makefile_build.py) is a custom build target that allows you to select the Makefile to use from within your project by choosing it from the context menu in the side bar.
+If you use a project structure with multiple Makefiles in it for different aspects, you may find this useful.

  * [python_build.py](python_build.py) is an example of configuring a build system to have two different commands (here 32-bit and 64-bit versions of python) and having the first line in the file have text which tells the build which version to use.

+ * [relative_python_exec.py](relative_python_exec.py) is a Pythion centric build system that allows you to execute a Python file based on it's module name instead of on it's file name.

+ * [redirect_exec.py](redirect_exec.py) is an example of a custom build target that generates a temporary file based on other information (in this case the contents of the current file) and then executing it.
+It also demonstrates detecting with a build has finished.

  * [shebanger.py](shebanger.py) is similar to **python_build.py** in that it
    determines what to use to perform the build from the first line of the